The “Agricultural Commodity” Exemption in 49 CFR 395.1(k)(1) to the Hours of Service Regulations

 (4) How the exception applies when agricultural commodities are loaded at multiple sources during a trip.

 The “Agricultural commodity” regulatory guidance primarily focuses on the application of the 150 air-mile radius exemption for the transportation of agricultural commodities, 49 CFR 395.1(k)(1).
 It does not address “farm supplies for agricultural purposes” under § 395.1(k)(2) or (3).
-This regulatory guidance is issued to ensure consistent understanding and application of the exception by motor carriers and State officials enforcing hours of service (HOS) rules identical to or compatible with FMCSA’s requirements.
+This regulatory guidance is issued to ensure consistent understanding and application of the exemption by motor carriers and State officials enforcing HOS rules identical to or compatible with FMCSA’s requirements.

 Drivers Operating Unladen Vehicles Traveling Either to Pick Up an Agricultural Commodity, as Defined in § 395.2, or Returning from a Delivery Point